 The coasts of the Greek mainland hide a multitude of mesmerizing locations promising unforgettable moments to fortunate travelers.
-The Epirus Riviera in the northwestern corner of Greece just opposite of Corfu is undoubtedly one of these magnificent places with amazing beaches, crystal clear waters, and secret coves.
+The Epirus Riviera in the northwestern corner of Greece just opposite Corfu is undoubtedly one of these magnificent places, with amazing beaches, crystal clear waters, and secret coves.

-Washed by the blue-green waters of the Ionian archipelago, the captivating Parga and exotic Syvota make for an irresistible pair of islands each with refreshing breezes and cosmopolitan auras.
-They are natural gems which enchant all their visitors at first sight.
+Washed by the blue-green waters of the Ionian archipelago, the captivating Parga and exotic Syvota make for an irresistible pair of holiday destinations, each with refreshing breezes and cosmopolitan auras.
+They are natural gems which enchant visitors at first sight.

-You can take a stroll up to Parga’s Old Town, where you’ll enjoy the impressive architecture while wandering along its cobblestone streets adorned by beautiful arches above.
+You can take a stroll up to Parga’s Old Town, where you’ll enjoy the impressive architecture while wandering along its cobblestone streets adorned by beautiful arches overhead.

 The town of Parga and its castle were occupied by the Ottomans for two years beginning in 1452; part of the castle was demolished at that time.